Health, Physical Health

 Blood Supply and Nerve Supply

-The tibia gets its main blood from the nutrient artery, a branch of the posterior tibial artery.
+Gets its main blood from the nutrient artery, a branch of the posterior artery.
 This artery enters through the nutrient foramen on the back surface and feeds the inner two-thirds of the bone.

 The outer parts and both ends receive blood from periosteal arteries tiny vessels that run along the periosteum, the thin tissue layer wrapping around the bone.